g-Kalpana0827/IT1214-Warehouse-Inventory-System/README.md

 # Warehouse Inventory Management System

 ## Description
-This is a simple Java-based Warehouse Inventory Management System developed using the Java Collections Framework (HashMap).
+This is a simple Java-based Warehouse Inventory Management System developed using the Java Collections Framework (ArrayList).

 It allows users to manage inventory through a console-based menu.